Islamic Mortgages

 This type of Islamic mortgage is most commonly used for purchasing commercial property.
 A mortgage lender buys the property on your behalf and immediately agrees to sell it to you for a higher price.

-Let’s say you find a property with a sale price of £500,000 and want to buy it using the Murabaha method.
-The lender will buy it for you at this price and sell it to you for, say £600,000 on a deferred payment basis, so you can repay the amount owed over a fixed term but the property will be legally yours from the outset.
+Suppose you find a property with a sale price of £500,000 and want to buy it using the Murabaha method.
+The lender will buy it for you at this price and sell it for, say, £600,000 on a deferred payment basis.
+You can repay the amount owed over a fixed term, but the property will be legally yours from the outset.

-The profits made by the lender are seen as acceptable under Sharia law as this is viewed as a fair trade transaction, rather than money being made from money.
+The lender’s profits are acceptable under Sharia law as this is viewed as a fair trade transaction rather than money being made from money.

-All three types of Islamic mortgages are quite different in their approach but all have the same guiding principle, which is to provide a range of alternatives to interest-bearing loans.
+Although the three types of Islamic mortgages approach each other differently, they all share the same guiding principle: to provide a range of alternatives to interest-bearing loans.
 This is why they’re referred to as mortgage alternatives.

-Currently, in the UK there are four major providers of Islamic mortgages, and the advisors we work with have deep working relationships with them.
+Currently, there are four major providers of Islamic mortgages in the UK, and the advisors we work with have deep working relationships with them.

-The Islamic mortgage market is growing all the time with more and more providers, such as Stride Up and Habib Bank, looking to launch their own suite of products at some point in the near future.
+The Islamic mortgage market is growing constantly, and more providers, such as Stride Up and Habib Bank, are looking to launch their own suite of products soon.

 The application process